Learning in Year 1 to Year 6

 The Frith Manor Facebook page and website regularly post photographs of current displays and projects to share with parents and the wider community.
 Stock is updated and ordered by the Subject Leader.
 A curriculum review is carried out annually where the Subject Leader evaluates strengths and areas of improvement and identifies areas for further improvement within Art and Design.
 The forms part of the School Development Plan.

-The subject lead teacher for computing at Frith Manor is Gabriel Reeves who can be contacted via the school office if you have any questions.
+The subject lead teacher for computing at Frith Manor is Gabriel Howlett-Reeves who can be contacted via the school office if you have any questions.

 The role of technology in our lives has changed massively over the past decade, and along with that, our duty to prepare children for this world.
-Perhaps most notably, the shift from ICT to Computing in 2014 was primarily focused on ensuring that our children are not only users of digital technology, but that they can also be creators? - right down to the level of coding.
+The shift in the primary school curriculum in 2014 from a subject called ICT to Computing was primarily focused on ensuring that our children are not only users of digital technology, but that they can also be creators - right down to the level of coding.
 In order to achieve this, the computing curriculum is split into three main areas of skill, with each requiring differing approaches to their teaching and study.

 Information technology is perhaps the most familiar to many adults - the ability to create and edit files, use software to collect and present information, use web browsers to send and receive information.
 While it is often said that children are experts at using computers, it's important remember how much the landscape has changed in the lifetime of current primary school children.
 With the rise of smartphones and tablets, many have not grown up using laptops and desktops in the same way as their slightly older peers who are now moving into adulthood.
 The use of a keyboard and computer mouse to navigate traditional programs as well as apps remains vital skills.